CriticallyFathering/CriticallyFathering/README.md

 ![image](https://github.com/user-attachments/assets/6293e8a4-cc67-4c2c-8bc2-c0cf1ddea879)

-(The reason for the prns being so chaotic is bcs I escape reality a lot and wish to forget who I really am, please respect this and dont question unless close.)
+The reason for the prns being so chaotic is bcs I escape reality a lot and wish to forget who I really am(€L1n/<) please respect this and dont question unless close.
+It hurts me to get reminded.

 still a wip, I am not an aven fan